top of page

 All this historical splendor is crowned by the "People's Crown."
 It first appeared on the coat of arms in 1923 and symbolizes popular sovereignty after the abolition of the royal crown.
 After all, a crown is always so desirable...

-BAVARIA : THE FUN FACTS
+BAVARIA : FUN FACTS

 Beer labels, football emblems, and car logos can be seen as a kind of coat of arms.
 In this case, the blue and white diamonds have become a sort of quality mark.